hausdorff/davidbalbert.github.com/_posts/2014-07-09-beginners-guide-to-ocaml-beginners-guides.md

     enough knowledge of how the feature works under the covers that you could be safe justifying its use for a production system.
   * A good example is their coverage of pattern matching.
-It turns out that matching desugars down to a finite state machine, so if two patterns overlap, checking them will look like going through a bunch of very cleverly nested if statements, rather than starting over for each pattern.
-Their providing this knowledge is valuable to someone like me, who needs this sort of intuition when writing production code.
+It turns out that matching desugars down to a finite state machine.
+So, if two patterns overlap, checking them will look like going through a bunch of very cleverly nested if statements, rather than checking one pattern, and always starting completely over again for the next pattern.
+Providing this knowledge is valuable to someone like me, who needs this sort of intuition when writing production code.
-  * This is in contrast to a lot of books sort of walk you through the core abstractions (*e.g.*, "here's a `for` loop"), and the core library (*e.g.*, "call this to get a `List<T>`).
+  * This is in contrast to a lot of books sort of walk you through the core abstractions (*e.g.*, "here's a `for` loop"), and the core library (*e.g.*, "call this to get a `List<T>`), and give you no other context.
 * **A whole section on the runtime.** If you don't have good access to knowledge about how the runtime of your production language works, you are taking a huge risk.
 This section provides a lot of